-- 7. Compile your .tex file, download the PDF and .tex file, and transfer it to your cloned repository on OSCER using your SFTP client of choice.
-(More detailed directions on how to do this are contained in PS2.) - 8.
+- 7. Compile your .tex file, download the PDF and .tex file, and transfer it to your cloned repository on OSCER.
+There are many ways to do this; you may ask an AI chatbot or simply drag-and-drop using VS Code.
+Do not put these files in your fork on your personal laptop; otherwise git will detect a merge conflict and that will be a painful process to resolve. - 8.
 You should turn in the following files: .tex, .pdf, .sql, and .sh.
-Make sure that these files each have the correct naming convention (see top of this problem set for directions) and are located in the correct directory (i.e. /DScourseS21/ProblemSets/PS3). - 9.
+Make sure that these files each have the correct naming convention (see top of this problem set for directions) and are located in the correct directory (i.e. /DScourseS24/ProblemSets/PS3). - 9.
 Update your local git repository (in your OSCER home directory) by using the commands in Problem Set 2.
 Once you have done this, issue a git pull from the location of your other local git repository (e.g. on your personal computer).
 Verify that the PS3 files appear in the appropriate place in your other local repository. - 10.
-Synchronize your fork with the class repository by doing a git fetch upstream and then merging the resulting branch. - Before doing this, make sure that you have set your default git text editor to Nano (and not Vim) by typing the following at the command line: git config --global core.editor "nano"
+Synchronize your fork with the class repository by doing a git fetch upstream and then merging the resulting branch.
+More simply, you may also just go to your fork on GitHub and click the button that says "Fetch upstream."
+Then make sure to pull any changes to your local copy of the fork. - If you decide to sychronize your fork via the command line, make sure that, before doing so, you have set your default git text editor to Nano (and not Vim) by typing the following at the command line: git config --global core.editor "nano"